Maarten van Rossem: Early life and education

-Born in 1943 in Zeist, Van Rossem grew up in Wageningen (Netherlands).
-In his youth he became fascinated with the United States through a visit from his three American cousins.
-When they came to visit his parents, they each had their own photo camera with them.
-This led him to think all Americans were rich.
+Maarten van Rossem was born in 1943 in Zeist, and grew up in Wageningen, both in the Netherlands.
+His early fascination with the United States began when his three American cousins visited his family, each carrying their own photo camera.
+This experience led him to believe that all Americans were wealthy.

-He attended the grammar school in Wageningen, graduating in the exact sciences.
-Initially he studied pharmacy at Utrecht University, because of his high marks for chemistry.
-Because he disliked the subject, he secretly switched to studying history.
-His family opposed this decision, stating that this would only lead to unemployment.
+He attended grammar school in Wageningen, where he excelled in exact sciences.
+Initially, he enrolled in pharmacy studies at the Utrecht University due to his strong performance in chemistry.
+However, dissatisfied with the subject, he secretly switched to studying history—a decision met with opposition from his family, who feared it would lead to unemployment.

-As a student in the 1960s, he said he was expected to be leftist and radical, but he chose not to go in that direction.
-He thought it would be very unlikely that there would be a revolutionary revolt against capitalism.
-Despite being brought up in a liberal environment, he joined the Labour Party in 1967.
+Despite growing up in a liberal environment, he joined the Labour Party in 1967.

-He continued to be intrigued by the United States, collecting newspaper clippings on Martin Luther King Jr., President Kennedy and the Chicago riots.
+His interest in the United States persisted, prompting him to collect newspaper clippings on Martin Luther King Jr., President Kennedy and the Chicago riots.

-After eight years he graduated cum laude.
-He wrote his senior thesis about the historiography of the Cold War with Hermann von der Dunk as his thesis advisor.
-Through his thesis he discovered the joy of writing: "You can say that at that point I became a historian".
+Van Rossem completed his studies after eight years, graduating with a master's degree cum laude.
+His senior thesis, supervised by historian Hermann von der Dunk, focused on the historiography of the Cold War.
+Through this research, he discovered his passion for writing, later reflecting, "You can say that at that point I became a historian."

-His PhD thesis on the Partisan Review was also counseled by Von der Dunk, who allowed him to change the subject twice.
-It took him 12 years to finish it.
+For his PhD, Van Rossem studied the Partisan Review, again under Von der Dunk's guidance.
+Allowed to change his research focus twice, he ultimately took 12 years to complete his doctoral thesis.

-Historical career
+Academic career

-In 1984, he published his best selling book The United States in the 20th century (Dutch title: De Verenigde Staten in de Twintigste Eeuw).
+In 1984, he published his bestselling book The United States in the 20th century (Dutch title: De Verenigde Staten in de Twintigste Eeuw).
 Due to the acclaim and success of the book, he became a regular guest on various Dutch television channels to comment on American presidential elections.
 Since then he is often asked to speak at events concerning Dutch-American relations.

 In 1996, he became a tenured professor occupying the endowed chair of modern history at the Utrecht University.
 This appointment allowed him to speak on a wider range of subjects.
 He was forced to retire from this position in 2008, in order to comply with the law as he had reached Dutch retirement age at the time.
 He derided this action, saying "Yesterday I had a normal working day; today my activities are seen as nothing more than occupational therapy for the elderly, focused on stimulating the brain, in order to prevent its precipitate decline after receiving the first state pension cheque", he said on his first day of retirement.
 He continues to give public lectures all around the country.